syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 ![](Legend_images/customizedLegend.png)

-## Legend Positioning
+## Legend positioning

-### Legend Position
+### Legend position

 `LegendPosition` property allows to position the legend inside or outside the chart area.
 By default, the legend is positioned outside the chart area.
-You can change the position of legend as shown below.
+You can change the position of the legend as shown below:

 {% tabs %}